gadimli93/tech-blog/202101_arcus_data_distribution.md

 }
 ```

 Once you’ve placed the hash values of the nodes in the hash ring (as I already mentioned earlier on Ketama consistent hashing) when you need to store some data it will find the node that’s responsible for the key in the hash ring which is generated as a result of hashing a data key.
-One thing you need to be cautious about is *hash collisions* caused by the countless hash values generated when the number of nodes in the cluster increases.
+One thing you need to be cautious about is **hash collisions** caused by the countless hash values generated when the number of nodes in the cluster increases.
 If ARCUS encounters this issue, it sorts node names alphabetically and ensures that a preceding cache node occupies that hash point.
 Also, as I already mentioned if you use Ketama consistent hashing when a change occurs in the server list, as many as `'change node count/ total node count'` of cache data will be relocated, which may cause a `stale data`.
-ARCUS has a `scrub stale feature` that deletes these `stale data`.
-For detailed information about stale data, please refer to the ["Significance Of Fault Tolerance In The Cache System and How to Provide It"](https://medium.com/jam2in/significance-of-fault-tolerance-in-the-cache-system-and-how-to-provide-it-ea83258b0d32).
+ARCUS has a `scrub stale` feature that deletes these `stale data`.
+For detailed information about `stale data`, please refer to the ["Significance Of Fault Tolerance In The Cache System and How to Provide It"](https://medium.com/jam2in/significance-of-fault-tolerance-in-the-cache-system-and-how-to-provide-it-ea83258b0d32).

 ## Conclusion